Wine Harbour, Nova Scotia: Gold mining

-Gold was first discovered in 1860.
+Gold was first discovered in July 1860 by Joseph Smith, who found specks of gold around Barachois Cove, which is a small cove located within the district.
+Prospectors soon expanded discoveries to quartz veins on the northeastern shore, triggering a local gold rush.
 By 1862, Wine Harbour was thriving rapidly, mostly because of the discovery of gold which was the beginning of a great gold boom which lasted until 1905.
 The first crusher used was called the Victoria Crusher and it was run by water power.
 The procedure began when the rocks were hoisted out of the ground by horses, put on wooden scowls and brought across the harbour, if the wind was favorable, to the Victoria Crusher which was on the then Thomas Cooper property.
 The surveyor for the mining company at this time was D. W. Crockett.
 At the peak of this gold boom there were ten crushers run by steam power using coal, which was brought from vessels from Sydney.
 Between 1862 and 1907 approximately 42,336.5 troy oz of gold (grading an average of 11.73 g/t) were extracted.
 Because of the gold mine, Wine Harbour was one of the first settlements in Guysborough County to have electricity.

 After 1905, the gold mining industry lay desolate, until 1936 when C. Irving supervised the opening of the once prosperous gold mines, but it died the following year.
 Limited farming, fishing and logging were the main industries after the gold mining ended.

 By 1956, the population decreased to 50.
 Around 1975, the population of the community declined to 25, and in 2014 the population stands at 9..